Trail Updates Around Damascus

 Closed Trails & Developed Recreation Sites

-- Virginia Creeper National Recreation Trail, Forest Service Trail (FST) 4575, from the Appalachian Trail steps on Highway 58 east of Damascus to the North Carolina state line just past Whitetop Station
+- Virginia Creeper National Recreation Trail, Forest Service Trail (FST) 4575, from Trestle 16 in Damascus to the North Carolina-Virginia state line just past Whitetop Station

 - Appalachian Trail from Highway 58 at Straight Branch Trailhead to Grassy Ridge Road/VA 859 (Northbound miles 476.6.0 to 485.8)